All Episodes

 Great to have you with us.

-Yeah, so so-called moderates is uh right.
+Yeah, so so-called moderates is right.

-Yeah, the airports are certainly crowded these days, and if it's a choice between standing at the gate or waiting for your mother and waiting for your mother-in-law, or standing at the gate and waiting for the congressman who's just crippled your children's and grandchildren's future, uh then I think there's a lot to be said for actually going and uh and telling the congressman what you think of it.
+And if it's a choice between standing at the gate or waiting for your mother and waiting for your mother-in-law or standing at the gate and waiting for the congressman who's just crippled your children's and grandchildren's future, then I think there's a lot to be said for actually going and telling the congressman what you think of it.

-You know, the moment they were rattled.
+You know, the moment they were rattled, you're right to this degree, Matthew.

-I think that the moment they got really rattled was when they discovered uh in the summer that they couldn't hold their so-called town hall meetings, this phony baloney term anyway.
+I think that the moment they got really rattled was when they discovered in the summer that they couldn't hold their so-called town hall meetings, this phony baloney term anyway, but they couldn't hold them without holding them in a secure facility and doing background checks on any constituent who wanted to go along and say something.

-And I think if they're gonna do I mean uh they've seen the numbers.
+And I think if they're going to do, I mean, they've seen the numbers, they've lost the argument in the arena.

 They haven't made the case.

-But you know what it is what it is, Matthew?
+But you know what it is, Matthew?

 I think they figured that.

-That they know they're gonna be unpopular, they know they're gonna be hated, but that it's gonna pass.
+I think they figured that out, that they know they're going to be unpopular, they know they're going to be hated, but that it's going to pass, that it's going to pass.

 It'll be like all these things.